© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of medieval port, Stonar is a scheduled monument protected by Historic England under reference 1003120.
 View the official record →

-Stonar is a site of a medieval port located near Sandwich in Kent, England.
+Stonar is a site of a medieval port located in Kent, England, positioned on the Isle of Thanet near Sandwich.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003120.

 Site of medieval port, Stonar is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003120.